 A great way to make the most of your time in NYC, at any time of the year, is to plan out your days.
 The city is so massive and you can spend an entire day just in one neighborhood and still not see everything.
 When I have family or friends in town for the holidays, (or let’s be real, when I just want to go to do Christmas things, which is often) I always set out to see everything in this order as to make the most of my time at each spot, and spend minimum time commuting to places.
 A great general place to start is Bryant Park (above).
 There’s a Christmas Market with tons of cute shopping, an ice skating rink, and sweet treats and holiday drinks.

 From Bryant Park, you can easily walk over to Grand Central Station.
-Grand Cenrtral is always beautiful and no matter how many times I go inside, I’m always taken aback by it’s massiveness and beauty.
+Grand Central is always beautiful and no matter how many times I go inside, I’m always taken aback by it’s massiveness and beauty.
 It is extra special during the holidays with giant wreaths throughout, and a holiday market inside.

 Holiday Markets: the city is full of fun little markets during the holidays where you can pick up goodies and gifts.
-In addition to the village in Bryant Park and the market in Grand Central, there are also markets in the East Village, Bliss Plaza in Midtown, and Columbus Circle.
+In addition to the village in Bryant Park and the market in Grand Central, there are also markets in the East Village, Bliss Plaza in Midtown, inside the Oculus, and Columbus Circle.

-From here you can walk to Radio City Music Hall to see the giant and most photographed Christmas ornaments.
+From here you can walk to Radio City Music Hall to see the giant and popularly photographed Christmas ornaments.
 Then, take a stroll down 5th Ave and explore all the ornate window displays.
 Barney’s, Macy’s, and of course Sak’s, as well as tons of smaller stores (make sure to walk by Cartier and Tiffany’s) will have tons of lit up and extravagant displays (and are great stops to do some Christmas shopping and take a break from the cold!).
 If you are really looking to go all out and aren’t intimidated by intense crowds, Sak’s display with the full lights and music at night is very worth it.

 Shows: as always, when in NYC, seeing a show is a must.
 While here during the holidays, stop by The Nutcracker or the Radio City Rockettes (still on my city bucket list but I’ve heard so many great things!)